 The ancient people thought that a cenote was the entrance to the underworld, where gods dwelled, but today we understand them to be wonderful and unique ecosystems as well as time capsules.
 Located in jungles and some distance inland, many cenotes contain fossils of marine life, proving that they were once part of a enormous reef.

-As someone who has chosen to holiday in the Maya Riviera, you must make a point of visiting some of the best cenotes of the region.
+As someone who has chosen to holiday in the Riviera Maya, you must make a point of visiting some of the best cenotes of the region.
 They vary in size and “development.”
 Some, such as Rio Secreto are heavily developed with many tourist amenities and tours.
 Most sites require an entrance fee and some have facilities where you can dine or find food and drink.

 Among the most beautifully preserved and worthy of a visit are:

 Near the impressive area of Tulum, this is an easy to find spot that offers a small restaurant, some changing rooms, and rest rooms.
 You will want to pay a visit if you were hoping to enjoy views of stalactites in addition to clear waters.
 This is also a place where sea turtles are frequently encountered.

 This requires a short hike to reach the main entrance.
 This is a rarity as there are no dining facilities, so be sure to pack a picnic.
 There is an island in the middle of the cenote, and the water is noted for its stunning clarity.
 There are many plants, eels, fish and turtles to discover.

 This is a good spot for those who enjoy snorkeling and scuba diving.
 It consists of two cenotes that are joined by a massive cavern between.
 There are wooden decks and stairs, and even picnic sites with hammocks.
 Be sure to arrive early, though, as this is a popular spot.

 Chaak Tun Cenote